GLOBAL-MARKETS-Sterling, stocks rise as markets bet Britain will remain in EU

 With the polls still tight and having proved unreliable in Britain's general election last year, however, caution remained.

-"Everybody is a bit shell-shocked at the way the market has moved so aggressively (toward Britain remaining in the EU)," said Saxo Bank's head of FX strategy John Hardy.
+"Everybody is a bit shell-shocked at the way the market has moved so aggressively (towards Britain remaining in the EU)," said Saxo Bank's head of FX strategy John Hardy.

 "If you are stuck with a short position, you are being forced out without even knowing the result, but what this also means is that a Brexit result is now a catastrophic risk."